-As a result, equipment should always be factored into your overhead costs.
+As a result, factoring in the cost of equipment and maintenance as part of your overhead costs is crucial.
 You should markup anywhere from 11 – 50% to cover your total overhead costs.

 From there, add a markup for profit.
 Your markup should be based on how much profit you are looking to make from every job and is determined by your other expenses.

 Before arriving at a final price, double-check that you’ve included every element of the job in your calculation and have priced any special factors correctly.
 To give your customer an idea of your prices beforehand, you can create a lawn care price sheet.

 A lawn care price sheet lets your customer know your prices in advance and gives you a baseline to help develop accurate estimates for your customers.

 To create your lawn care price sheet, you should use a lawn mowing pricing formula to determine your prices.

 Here’s what your lawn mowing pricing formula will look like:

 Hourly labor rate (# of hours) + overhead + profits + taxes = Total job price

 By using this formula, you’ll quickly determine the price of all types of jobs to deliver the best service possible.